ikesicle/Providirector/Malcrusted Key/README.md

 Spawn enemies to destroy the survivors, upgrade enemies to stronger Elite variants, and use your Burst buff to keep the survivors on their toes!

-This mod is still very underdeveloped, and as such is pretty unbalanced, and is still missing a lot of monster icons and polish.
+This mod is still ~~very~~ **HIGHLY** underdeveloped, and as such is pretty unbalanced, and is still missing a lot of monster icons and polish - **and is probably FILLED with bugs and compat issues with other mods**.
 I made this mainly as a joke after playing too much Battle Cats and Risk of Rain 2.

 If you have any suggestions or bug reports for the mod, visit the mod's Github page and create an issue!